elvisburrniku/auto-korea/mobile/EXPO_GO_QUICK_START.md

 1. Open the Camera app on your iPhone
 2. Point it at the QR code in your terminal
 3. Tap the banner that appears at the top of your screen
-4. The Expo Go app will open and load the AutoMarket app
+4. The Expo Go app will open and load the Auto Korea Kosova Import app

 #### For Android:
 1. Open the Expo Go app on your Android device
 2. Tap "Scan QR Code" in the Expo Go app
 3. Scan the QR code displayed in your terminal
-4. The AutoMarket app will load in Expo Go
+4. The Auto Korea Kosova Import app will load in Expo Go

 ## Key Features to Test